TasleemDataExplorer/Road-Accident-Analysis/README.md

 ## Project Overview

 This project focuses on exploratory data analysis of road accident data to understand patterns in casualties, accident severity, vehicle involvement, road conditions, and time-based trends.
-The goal is to derive meaningful insights that can support road safety analysis and decision-making.
+The goal is to derive meaningful insights that can support road safety analysis and decision making using SQL and interactive visualizations in Tableau.

 ## Dataset